Overview

 code_digest, browser_token_digest, and

 sub_digest.
-These are intended to let you correlate events
+These let you connect related events without

 If you run multiple workers/processes and want digests to be comparable across them, configure a shared key: